kovidgoyal/calibre/manual/gui.rst

 *Virtual libraries*

-The special field ``vl`` is used to search for books in a virtual library.
-For example, ``vl:Read`` will find all the books in the *Read* virtual library.
+The special field ``vl`` is used to search for books in a Virtual library.
+For example, ``vl:Read`` will find all the books in the *Read* Virtual library.
 The search ``vl:Read and vl:"Science Fiction"`` will find all the books that are in both the *Read* and *Science Fiction* virtual libraries.
-The value following ``vl:`` must be the name of a virtual library.
-If the virtual library name contains spaces then surround it with quotes.
+The value following ``vl:`` must be the name of a Virtual library.
+If the Virtual library name contains spaces then surround it with quotes.

 *Whether a field has a value*